-Taho is a traditional Filipino sweet dessert, which is a combination of silken tofu, tapioca pearls or sago, and brown sugar syrup on top.
+Taho is a traditional treat coming from Filipino streets, which is a combination of silken tofu, tapioca pearls or sago, and brown sugar syrup on top.
 This dessert is using served warm at room temperature.
 However, you can also add ice cubes if you need some refreshing treats.

-Not only is this dessert famous in the Philippines, but it also has different versions in Vietnam, Malaysia, Thailand, and many other Asian surrounding nations.
-With low-fat content and a tiny quantity of protein, Taho is served in the Philippines all year-round.
+Not only is this dessert famous in the Philippines, but it is also a must-try dish in Malaysia, Vietnam, Thailand, and many other Asian countries.
+With low-fat content and a tiny quantity of protein, Taho í served in the Philippines all year-round.